Bake or Break

 Banana Cake with Cream Cheese Frosting

-Closeup shot of square of banana cake topped with cream cheese frosting and chopped walnuts
+overhead view of ingredients for banana cake with cream cheese frosting

 If you have overripe bananas and a well-stocked pantry, you probably have most of what you need to make this recipe!